louisvillager/fireball/readme.md

 The user enters the number of dice being rolled (in the field `# of Dice`) and what type of die is being rolled (in the `Sides on Die` drop-down).
 The chosen die type will display graphically below the form controls.
-When the user hits `Roll!`, the total of all random rolls will display under `Total`, with each individual roll value being output beneath that, under `Roll by Roll`.
+When the user hits `Roll!`, the total of all rolls will display under `Total`, with each individual roll value being output beneath that, under `Roll by Roll`.

 ### Notes: